 These forums include:

-IBR has already carried out a number of Informational Sessions in 2017 and 2018 with companies, industry associations, financial and development institutions and government.
+IBR has carried out a number of sessions and workshops with companies, industry associations, export credit agencies (ECAs), financial institutions, multilateral development organizations and government.

 While there are different views regarding foreign investment in Iran, where such investment does occur, the imperative should be on promoting responsible business standards.
 Such standards can help companies avoid harmful impacts on people and the environment and improve the benefits that business can bring to the people of Iran.

 International standards on responsible business call upon companies to have a policy commitment and management systems in place to avoid, mitigate and remediate actual or potential negative impacts.